|

 instead of

-and still gain a constant factor
+gain a constant factor between

 and